ibm-cloud-docs/watsonxdata/known_issues.md

-## Spark job failure due to expired ADLS signature during Write/Delete/Update
+## Spark job failure due to expired ADLS signature during Write/Delete/Update operation
 {: #known_issue20172}

 The Spark job fails with the following error when it performs Write/Delete/Update operation in a ADLS Gen1 storage.
 This occurs because the ADLS signature expires in the middle of the process.